-We’ve looked at how fast 5G is before, but there isn’t a specific speed we can expect.
-Instead, think of 5G as offering a speed range and the actual speeds you get will depend on what network you’re connecting to, how busy it is, what device you’re using, and a few other factors.
-This table gives you a rough idea of the maximum speeds of each generation of cell network technology and the average speeds in the real world.
+We’ve looked at how fast 5G is before, but there isn’t a specific network speed we can expect.
+Instead, think of 5G as offering a speed range, and the actual speeds you get will depend on what wireless network you’re connecting to, how busy it is, what device you’re using, and a few other factors.
+This table gives you a rough idea of the maximum speeds of each generation of cellular network technology and the average speeds in the real world:

 |Generation||2G||3G||3G HSPA+||4G||4G LTE-A||5G|

 |Average speed||0.1Mbps||1.5Mbps||5Mbps||10Mbps||15Mbps-50Mbps||50Mbps and up|

 Perhaps the average speed row above is more important than the max speed column — considering the fact that the peak speed here is theoretical, and you’ll probably never really hit those download speeds.

 The topic is also complicated by the variety of different technologies that are used in each generation, geographical differences in coverage, and by the fact that the mobile technology continues to evolve and improve over time.
 For example, 4G has improved significantly over its lifetime with the development of LTE (Long-Term Evolution) and then LTE-A (Long-Term Evolution Advanced).
 You can theoretically get up to 1Gbps with the latest 4G LTE-A developments, which is in the range of what 5G delivers.
 The average speeds you get in the real world will inevitably be much lower.